SolaceSamples/solace-samples-javascript/_docs/feature_MessageReplay.md

 Some of the important Subcodes:
 * REPLAY_STARTED - a replay has been administratively started from the message broker; the consumer flow is being disconnected.
-* REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before when the replay log was created or in the future, which is not allowed - see above section, "Initiating replay"
+* REPLAY_START_TIME_NOT_AVAILABLE - the requested replay start date is before when the replay log was created or in the future, which is not allowed
 * REPLAY_FAILED - indicates that an unexpected error has happened during replay

-For the definition of additional replay-related Subcodes refer to `solace.ErrorSubcode` in the [Java API Reference]({{ site.docs-api-errorresponse-subcode-ex }}) (search for REPLAY).
+For the definition of additional replay-related Subcodes refer to `solace.ErrorSubcode` in the [JavaScript API Reference]({{ site.docs-api-errorresponse-subcode-ex }}) (search for REPLAY).

 Here we will define the event handler to process events with some more example Subcodes.